arpa2/steamworks/docs/pulleyback-api.md

 on any outstanding changes.
 Please do not rely on this though, it is only there as a stop-gap measure for unexpected program termination.

+### Sharing Transactions between Backend Instances

+Backends may support an addition function to support transactions that run over multiple instances of the same backend:

+    int pulleyback_collaborate   (void *pbh1, void *pbh2);

+This expresses an intent to use one transaction for the two backends.
+The return value is 1 for success and 0 for failure; the value `errno` will not be set upon failure, since it is something determined inside the implementation, possibly as a result of independent transactional scopes -- for example, separate database contexts or environments.

+Upon success, an application only needs to end the transaction on `pbh1` or `pbh2`; doing it on both is superfluous but, in light of the idempotence of the transaction-ending operations, it is also harmless.

+One way of using this is to maintain a list (or bitfield) with the backends that are involved in a transaction as a unique participant.
+As soon as a new backend is added, use `pulleyback_collaborate()` to attempt to ask the new backend to collaborate with any of the existing transactions, until one succeeds.
+Only when all collaboration attempts fail will the backend be added to the list (or bitfield) with the backends that are involved in a transaction as a unique participant.
+When ending the transaction, invoke the operations only on the backends that are in this list (or bitfield).
+To implement this scheme, there probably is a need to also keep a list (or bitfield) of collaborators, just to make sure that it isn't asked to pair over and over again.

+The implementation of this facility, as well as its grounds on which acceptance or rejection is formed, is entirely up to the backend.
+This is why it is not optional -- it can easily return 0 in all cases, if it wants to.